Genusbiz/docs/developers/installation-and-configuration/install-genus-desktop-clients-silently-for-your-users.md

 ## Administrative Genus Desktop Client Installation - Installation Variables

-Before running through [Administrative Genus Desktop Client Installation - Step by Step](administrative-genus-desktop-client-installation--step-by-step.md "Administrative Genus Desktop Client Installation - Step by Step") you need to decide on some installation variables in the Registry as follows.
+Before running through the steps in the next section you need to decide on some installation variables in the Registry as follows.
 The use of brackets indicates a variable.

-**[HKEY_USER_SELECTABLE]** is to be replaced with HKEY_LOCAL_MACHINE if you want the installation to be available to all users on the machine ("Per-Machine" installation).
-Replace with HKEY_CURRENT_USER if you want the installation to be available to a single user ("Per-User" installation).
+**[HKEY_USER_SELECTABLE]** is to be replaced with _HKEY_LOCAL_MACHINE_ if you want the installation to be available to all users on the machine ("Per-Machine" installation).
+Replace with _HKEY_CURRENT_USER_ if you want the installation to be available to a single user ("Per-User" installation).

 **[INSTALLDIR]** is the Genus desktop client installation directory.
 The Genus desktop client installer program installs the executable under _**CSIDL_PROGRAM_FILES\Genus\Client\Genus.exe**_.
 CSIDL_PROGRAM_FILES is the standard installation directory for programs, typically being _**C:\Program Files**_ in an English version of Windows.
 With default settings in an English version of Windows, _[INSTALLDIR]Genus.exe_ will be expanded to _"C:\Program Files\Genus\Client\Genus.exe"_.
 Note the use of double backslashes in Registry files.